weissmanlab/magic/README.md

 (This is expected for many tree features, e.g., branches that lie over exactly 1/3 of the haplotypes in the sample; for these features you can force `magic.py` to include this line using the optional argument `--zero`.)

-All times are normalized with the per-base mutation rate, so, for example, 0.001 means 0.001/&#956;.
+For both forms, all times are normalized with the per-base mutation rate, so, for example, 0.002 means 0.002/&#956;.
+Note that if you're looking at pairwise data, this time counts both branches of the coalescent tree, so if you want to get just the number of generations in the past, you would divide by 2 to get 0.001/&#956;.

 Additionally, `magic.py` produces a file with the suffix `_LT.txt` giving the Laplace transform of the distribution at a discrete set of points.